anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

 <br>

-## Handling of Associations
+## Associations between Classes

 UML supports a wide variety of associations between classes (associations, aggregation, directed associations and composition).
 All of them have a little different semantics.
 However when it comes to their representation in the Java code then they are all the same.

 <br>

-### Bidirectional and Directed Associations
+**Bidirectional and Directed Associations**

-It is also important to know that there is a big difference between directed and bidirectional associations.
+However, it is important to understand that there is a big difference between directed and bidirectional associations.
 From the model perspective the difference seems to be just a detail but when it comes to the generated code it has a big impact:

 - **Bidirectional Associations**<br>
   If a association is modeled to be bidirectional then the generated code will ensure the consistency of that association in both directions.<br>Example: